lotcz/theSeed/doc/beehive.md

 - bring certain item for guarding NPC
 - lure away guarding animal
 - bring pollen to blossom to get to nectar
+- save bugs from pit by throwing crawlable stuff inside
+- block road with uncrawlable stuff
+-

 Puzzles